rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 But is it even more fun to think about a full blown empirical process, to think about both experiments and observations.

 Deductive reasoning goes from general knowledge to specific conclusions.
 E.g. certain software functionality will work because of type safety or because it is a straightforward application of something else we believe works.
-In this post, deductive represents a wide range of thought processes: from tedious observationless mental verification of values and types (oh, this value was supposed to be a positive number why is it negative?, why this function was never called?...) all the way to formal reasoning.
+In this post, deductive represents a wide range of thought processes: from tedious observationless mental verification of values and types (oh, this value was supposed to be a positive number why is it negative?, why this function was never called?, is the new refactored code equivalent to the previous?...) all the way to formal reasoning.

 Empirical and deductive work in tandem and both are essential.
 IMO, we (as individuals) prefer to use one more than the other.
 Understanding more about these preferences will be the main topic of this post.